 If you want to see the results yourself, you can access them through your Story by swiping up to see the viewers list to see how many votes each answer received.
 The voting process isn’t anonymous either — the viewers list will show you who specifically voted for each answer.
 Those who view your Story can also reply to it by typing their response at the bottom which will then open the conversation in Messenger.

 Within recent months, Facebook CEO Mark Zuckerberg expressed that Stories would be a focus for the company.
-Starting a few weeks ago, Facebook began rolling out a variety of updates to Stories in order to give its users more ways to enhance them.
+Starting a few weeks ago,

 For starters, users will be able to add audio to their Stories — which can be useful for sharing content that isn’t as visual.
 Another feature (that is also already available on Instagram) is the ability to archive their Stories.
 Since Stories are only visible for 24 hours, the archive feature allows you to refer back to it later.
-Lastly, the update will also give users the ability to save storage on their smartphones by saving images from the Facebook Camera to a private Facebook cloud storage.
+Lastly, the update will also give users the ability to save storage on their smartphones by saving images from the Facebook Camera to a private

 As for the Facebook Messenger feature, it’s currently rolling out to both iOS and Android.
 You also have to make sure you’re using the latest version of the app.